Propagation of chaos for the Landau equation with very soft and Coulomb potentials: Infinite-dimension limit of the entropy and Fisher information estimates

 \section{Infinite-dimension limit of the entropy and Fisher information estimates}

 We fix $\pi \in \mathcal{P}\left(C([0,T],\mathcal{P}(\mathbb{R}^3)) \right)$ a cluster point of $(\mathcal{L}(\mu^N))_{N\geq 2 }$ for the rest of the proof.
 This means that up to a subsequence (that we omit to write) $\mathcal{L}(\mu^N)$ converges weakly to $\pi$.
 The goal is to show that $\pi=\delta_{(g_t)_t}$, so that the whole sequence converges and propagation of chaos holds.
 Let $f=(f_t)_t$ be any $\pi$-distributed random variable.
-In this section we want to recover some properties of $f$ using the estimates on the law $F^N$ of the particle system.
+In this section we want to recover some properties of $f$ using the estimates on the law $F^N$ of the particle system that we established in Section~\ref{sec:entropy_and_fisher_in_kolmogorov}.
 As announced in the introduction, to show that $f$ enjoys almost surely some regularity, we will bound $\mathbb{E}(\mathcal{F}(f))$ for some regularity-quantifying functional $\mathcal{F}$ (typically, the Fisher information).
-To do so, we will work on the law $\pi$ and will rely on the affine behavior of the entropy, Fisher information and dissipation functionals in infinite dimension and their super-additivity.
+To do so, we will rely on the super-additivity and affinity in infinite dimension of the functionals at play: for the entropy and Fisher information, those are known properties, and for the dissipation terms we will make use of Theorem~\ref{thm:side}.

 We begin by relating more directly the cluster point $\pi$ and the law $(F^N_t)_t$.
 We denote by $\pi_t \in \mathcal{P}(\mathcal{P}(\mathbb{R}^3))$ the law of $f_t$, \textit{i.e.} the pushforward of $\pi$ by the evaluation map $f\mapsto f_t$.
 To any $\nu \in \mathcal{P}(\mathcal{P}(\mathbb{R}^3))$, we recall that we can associate a hierarchy of symmetric marginals $\nu^j \in \mathcal{P}(\mathbb{R}^{3j})$ by letting